sipeki/FinalProject/README.md

 The method to convert to microservices is to identify the API for the application and system services.

-Having the architecture as microservices makes the application an ideal candidate for deploying with AMS Lambda service.
+Having the architecture as microservices makes the application an ideal candidate for deploying with AWS Lambda service.

 # Creators